GCPs and MTPs are used to improve the absolute and relative accuracy of photogrammetric projects while Checkpoints are used for quality assessment:

 Tie points can be imported and marked at different stages:

-- Before the Calibrate step: This requires more manual work as the position of Tie Points on images is not precise as it is determined only based on the initial image geolocation and orientation.
-However, marking the Tie Points before processing can eliminate the need for reprocessing or reoptimizing the Calibrate step.
+- Before the Calibration step: This requires more manual work as the position of Tie Points on images is not precise as it is determined only based on the initial image geolocation and orientation.
+However, marking the Tie Points before processing can eliminate the need for reprocessing or running the Reoptimization step.

-- After the Calibrate step: The position of Tie Points on images is more precise as external and internal camera parameters are calculated.
-However, you will need to reprocess or reoptimize the Calibrate step.
+- After the Calibration step: The position of Tie Points on images is more precise as external and internal camera parameters are calculated.
+However, reprocessing or running Reoptimization is required.

 Import Tie Points

 It is possible to import GCPs and Checkpoints in the .txt or .csv file format.
-For more information see GCPs import format article.
+For more information see Tie points (GCPs, CPs) import format - PIX4Dmatic.

 - Click Tie Points to open the Tie Points table.